adarwoo/modbus_relay/docs/user_manual.md

 Any command received during a filtered cycle will be accepted and will become the next relay state once the cycle is complete and unless overwritten by another command.

 **Example**: a relay has an ON minimum cycle time of 5 seconds and no filter for the OFF.
-* It received a ON command.
+* It receives a ON command.
 It turns ON.
 The cycle starts.
 * Within 1 second, an OFF command is sent.
-This command become the next relay state.
+This command become the next relay state, but the state of the relay remains unchanged.
 * After 4 seconds, the relay turns off.
-* A new ON is sent, the relay turn ON right away since the OFF cycle has not filter.
+* A new ON is sent, the relay turn ON right away since the OFF cycle is not filtered.
 * Within 1 second, an OFF is sent.
 The relay stays on.
 * Another 1 second later, an ON is sent.
 The relay is already ON.
-This cancels the previous OFF.
+The next state is the current state, so nothing happens.
 * Another 4 seconds later, an OFF is sent.
 The relay turns OFF immediatly, because the ON cycle is now 6 seconds.

 > [!WARNING]